 If you’re not hiring a car, it can be a hassle to get to the Blue Lagoon.
 However, there are several tours that can take you to from Reykjavik.
 These yours include transfers, entrance fees and a few other perks like silica mud masks, drinks and towels.

 You can even combine a visit with other attractions like the Golden Circle tour.
-For more information, click on the tours below.
+For more information, browse these Blue Lagoon tour options.

 Address: Blue Lagoon Iceland Nordurljosavegur 9.
 Grindavík 240, Iceland